kubevirt/kubevirt.github.io/_posts/2019-10-31-jenkins-jobs-for-kubevirt-lab-validation.markdown

 ## Introduction

-[Jenkins](https://jenkins.io/) is an opensource automation server that allows to define jobs, triggers, etc to validate that certain conditions are met.
+[Jenkins](https://jenkins.io/) is an open-source automation server that allows to define jobs, triggers, etc to validate that certain conditions are met.

 Jobs can run either after a trigger has been received (for example from a repo merge or PR), periodically to validate that a previous 'validated' job is still 'valid' or even manually to force refresh of information.